JimmyLieu/Website/my-website/content/posts/current_tech.md

 i believe AI can speed up productivity but as a tool and not a crutch (as i've been using it)

-it's been very fun diving into the simple technology that can help improveme as a junior developer
+it's been very fun diving into the simple technology that can help me improve as a junior developer

 examples:
 - vim motions (still need the cheat sheet pulled up)